Republic of Moldova

 The entitlement of local authorities to belong to an association for the protection and promotion of their common interests and to belong to an international association of local authorities shall be recognised in each State.

-“The entitlement of local authorities to belong to an association for the protection and promotion of their common interests and to belong to an international association of local authorities shall be recognised in each State”.
+In this paragraph the Charter clearly recognises and sets out another right of local authorities: that to belong to (a) a national association for the protection and promotion of their common interests; and (b) an international association of local authorities.

 In the Republic of Moldova, local authorities are entitled to set up associations for the protection and promotion of their common interest, and to join or withdraw from existing associations.
 Moldovan local authorities are also free to join international associations of local authorities.
-In the country there is one comprehensive association of local authorities, the Congresul autoritatilor locale si regionale din Moldova (CALM) which stands literally for “Congress Local and Regional Authorities of Moldova”.
+In the country there is one comprehensive association of local authorities, the Congresul autoritatilor locale si regionale din Moldova (CALM).

-Based on the principle of voluntary membership, the CALM was founded in the 90s and its members currently include about 800 local authorities of first and second level, out of the current 898 entities.
+Based on the principle of voluntary membership, the CALM was founded in 2010 and its members currently include about 700 local authorities of first and second-tier, out of the current 898 entities.
 The CALM is far and above the most important national association that defends and represents the interests of local authorities.
 It is supposed to act as a local intermediary in dialogue with the government and lobbies in favour of local interests.
-Apart from its purely representative tasks, the CALM carries out different activities of common interest and provides assistance and help to local governments, such as legal and fiscal advice and technical support.
+Apart from its purely representative tasks, the CALM carries out different activities of common interest and provides assistance and help to local governments, such as legal and fiscal advice, technical support and capacity building.

-Consequently, Article 10.2 of the Charter is respected in the Republic of Moldova.
+Therefore, the rapporteurs consider that Article 10, paragraph 2 of the Charter is respected in the Republic of Moldova.

 Article 10.3